The future of particle accelerators is here

-Category: Environment Hits: 1A new accelerator and detector will serve as a kind of camera, taking 3D images and movies of electrons colliding with polarized protons and ions.
+Category: Environment Hits: 3A new accelerator and detector will serve as a kind of camera, taking 3D images and movies of electrons colliding with polarized protons and ions.
 Like a CT scanner for atoms, the EIC will let scientists see how force-carrying gluon particles hold together quarks, the internal components of protons and neutrons.
 It will also offer insights into the spin of fundamental particles.
 Cutting-edge accelerators could collide with both energy consumption and our assumptions about the nature of matter.

 Read more https://www.sciencedaily.com/releases/2021/04/210416155052.htm